Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$: Results and discussion

-Now we study the non-linear photocurrent responses under linearly and circularly polarized light respectively for different chemical potentials (\ref{fig3}).
+Now we study the non-linear photocurrent responses under linearly and circularly polarized light respectively for different chemical potentials.
 As the photocurrent response arises from both real and virtual band transitions, it is generally strongly dependent on the incident photon energy.
-As we consider the relaxation time approximation, therefore we used $\delta$ = 10 meV in our calculations.
-The current responses are along the x direction for yz polarization of light.
-Here both the non-linear photo current conductivities are forbidden below the band i.e 1.32 eV.
-The peak of non-linear responses appear a few eV above the band gap but well outside the visible energy window.
+As we consider the relaxation time approximation, therefore we used broadening parameter $\delta$ = 10 meV in our calculations. {\bs{Chalcopyrite semiconductors belong to $\it{D_{2d}}$ (-4$\it{m}$2) point group.
+Therefore, the second order photoconductivity ($\sigma^k_{ij}$) tensor has the form :